G6PD gene mutation

 - Shut off the citric acid cycle

-- Shutdown of Phase I liver detox where CYP450’s reside
+- The shutdown of Phase I liver detox where CYP450’s reside

 - Circadian rhythm is compromised